-Despite the grueling hours, questionable film locations and rare moments of glamour, costuming is one of creative problem solving and visual communications depicted through the character's appearance.
+Despite the grueling hours, questionable film locations and rare moments of glamour, costuming is a career of creative problem solving and visual communications depicted through the character's appearance.
 One of the great attractions of working in costume vs. fashion is creating a character’s costume based on the unique elements of their personality and journey vs. the need to follow a seasonal fashion trend.
 Costume takes on its own personality by reflecting the people living (or acting) in it.

 Caitley earned her L.A. union card and 'old school' costume house training through Costume Rental Corp and Warner Brother's Costume House in Burbank, CA. Both houses taught discipline, extensive knowledge of period costuming and costume care.
-Caitley has many years of on-set experience in film, episodic and sit-com TV, in addition to backstage experience in theatre on Broadway.

 To request a list of shows and resume, please email: email@example.com